ptpaterson/faunadb-graphql-schema-loader/README.md

 See [extended types example](/examples/extended-types/setup.js)

+> NOTE:  Since `0.2.0`, the `extend` keyword is not necessary for the `Query` type when used in multiple schemas.
+Normally, multiple types would cause an error.
+However, `makeSchema` will automatically add `extend` if multiple instances of `type Query` are found.
+This is useful for creating reusable schema chunks without having to worry about which schema uses `type Query` while all others are `extend type Query`.

 # Using and Contributing

 Any feedback is appreciated, and if folks see ways to make this into a useful and viable package, I will work to make it so!
 Please fill out a Github Issue if you see anything.